InterfaceMaven/microsoft-fabric-analytics--Fabric-Lakehouse/docs/pipeline-documentation.md

 # What i Did:
 - Created a new pipline  called it Ingest Data
 - Create a lakehouse  for my  data files called Learn_Lakehouse
+- Configured a Copy Data activity to move data from source to destination and used "NYC Taxi - Green" dataset as your data source.
+- Set up a managed Delta Lake table named taxi_rides in your lakehouse

 # What i learned: